Unlocking [CLS] Features for Continual Post-Training: Background

-Although they present relatively efficient adaptations, selecting the correct prompt for a given task becomes challenging especially in long and complex scenarios, as the fixed key embedding space $\phi(\cdot)$ struggles to discriminate between semantically similar but task-distinct prompts, leading to retrieval conflicts when $\gamma(k_i, k_j) \approx 1$ for prompts $P_i$, $P_j$ from incompatible tasks, resulting in forgetting.
+Although they present relatively efficient adaptations, selecting the correct prompt for a given task becomes challenging especially in long and complex scenarios, as the fixed key embedding space $\Phi(\cdot)$ struggles to discriminate between semantically similar but task-distinct prompts, leading to retrieval conflicts when $\gamma(k_i, k_j) \approx 1$ for prompts $P_i$, $P_j$ from incompatible tasks, resulting in forgetting.

-\paragraph{Learning Adapters.} These approaches \cite{simplecil_aper, ease, mos} address catastrophic forgetting by inserting lightweight neural modules called adapters into the PTM's layers, enabling task-specific adaptations while preserving frozen base parameters.
-Each set of adapters $\mathcal{A}_b = \{A_1, A_2, ...
-A_N\}$ for task $b$ operates via residual connections on $N$ number of transformer layers, typically projecting features through a low-dimensional bottleneck given an intermediate feature $\mathbf{x}_i$ as in \cref{eq:adapter} where $\mathbf{z}$ is usually the output of MLP block of a transformer layer and ($r \ll d$) form the adapter's projection layers, and $\sigma$ denotes a non-linear activation.
-This residual formulation allows gradual feature adaptation without destabilizing the PTM's original representations.
+\paragraph{Learning Adapters.} These approaches \cite{simplecil_aper, ease, mos} address catastrophic forgetting by inserting lightweight neural modules called adapters into the FM's layers, enabling task-specific adaptations while preserving frozen base parameters.
+Each set of adapters, $\mathcal{A}_t = \{A_1, A_2, \dots, A_N\}$, for task $t$ operates via residual connections across $N$ transformer layers.
+These adapters typically project features through a low-dimensional bottleneck, given an intermediate feature as defined in

+where $\mathbf{z}$ represents the output of the MLP block in a transformer layer, $\psi$ denotes a non-linear activation function, typically GELU, and the adapter’s projection layers follow the constraint $r \ll d$.
 Task-specific adapter sets then can be trained using either a feature concatenation strategy or a module merging strategy.
-Under the feature concatenation strategy, adapter sets are trained sequentially for each session and their outputs are concatenated with the PTM features at the cost of quadratic scaling or a linear increase in dimensionality.
-In contrast, the module merging strategy builds on previous adapter sets where each new set $\mathcal{A}_b$ refines the representation produced by the preceding set $\mathcal{A}_{b-1}$ to produce a gradual and unified feature representation.
-This is more parameter-efficient compared to the feature concatenation strategy but it risks accumulating feature drift over successive tasks, especially when new class distributions diverge significantly from those of earlier sessions.
+Under the feature concatenation strategy \cite{ease}, adapter sets are trained sequentially for each session and their outputs are concatenated with the FM features at the cost of quadratic scaling or a linear increase in dimensionality.
+In contrast, the module merging strategy \cite{mos} builds on previous adapter sets where each new set $\mathcal{A}_t$ refines the representation produced by the preceding set $\mathcal{A}_{t-1}$ to produce a gradual and unified feature representation.
+This is more parameter-efficient compared to the feature concatenation strategy, but it risks accumulating feature drift over successive tasks, especially when new class distributions diverge significantly from those of earlier sessions.